miquelduranfrigola/eos6ojg/model/framework/fit/README.md

+- To run the full pipeline, both the downloaded file from AntibioticDB and the ChEMBL chemreps v35 file are necessary.
-To run these scripts, datamol is necessary.
+- To run these scripts, datamol is necessary.